resthub/resthub.org/backbone-stack.rst

         }
     });

-Sample usage in a Backbone.js View :
+Sample usage in a Backbone.js View:

 .. code-block:: javascript